-At year end, capital assets represented 39 percent of total assets.
+At year end, capital assets represented 33 percent of total assets.
 Capital assets include land, land improvements, buildings and improvements, furniture and fixtures, vehicles, infrastructure and textbooks.
-Net investment in capital assets was \$6,780,556 at June 30, 2020.
+Net investment in capital assets was \$6,579,145 at June 30, 2021.
 These capital assets are used to provide services to students and are not available for future spending.
 Although the School District's investment in capital assets is reported net of related debt, it should be noted that the resources to repay the debt must be provided from other sources, since capital assets may not be used to liquidate these liabilities.

-A portion of the School District's net position, \$456,015, represents resources that are subject to external restrictions on how they may be used.
-The balance of government-wide unrestricted net position is a deficit of \$13,607,942.
+A portion of the School District's net position, \$761,741, represents resources that are subject to external restrictions on how they may be used.
+The balance of government-wide unrestricted net position is a deficit of \$11,927,156, which was primarily caused by GASB 68 and 75.

-Equity in pooled cash and cash equivalents increased significantly during the fiscal year as a result of cash basis receipts outpacing expenditures.
+Equity in pooled cash and cash equivalents increased significantly during the fiscal year primarily as a result of increases in property and income taxes in addition to increased operating grants.
+Intergovernmental receivables increased primarily due to increases in operating grants for Coronavirus relief.